-How to set a page to noindex in Yoast SEO
+How to set a page to noindex with Yoast SEO

 Setting a post or page to

-noindex is simple when you are running Yoast SEO.
-Underneath your post, in the Yoast SEO meta box, click on the advanced tab:
+noindex is simple when you’re running Yoast SEO.
+Below your post, in the Yoast SEO meta box, just click on the advanced tab:

 Please note that if the post you’re setting to

 noindex is already in the search results, it might take some time for the page to disappear.
 The search engines will first have to re-index the page to find the

 noindex tag.
 And do not noindex posts frivolously: if they were getting traffic before, you’re losing that traffic.

 Were you considering to use the robots.txt file to keep something out of the search results?
 Read why you shouldn’t use the robots.txt file for that.